Melissa J. Durkee

-Before entering the legal academy, Durkee was an associate at the New York office of Cleary Gottlieb Steen & Hamilton, where she specialized in international litigation and arbitration.
+Prior to her arrival at the UGA School of Law in 2018, Durkee was an associate professor at the University of Washington Law School, where she was presented awards two consecutive years for her scholarship, and a third year for her support of student journals.
+She also served as an Associate-in-Law at Columbia Law School from 2011 to 2013.
+Prior to entering academia, Durkee practiced law in New York for five years with Cleary Gottlieb Steen & Hamilton, where she specialized in international litigation and arbitration.
 She was a judicial clerk for Judge Sidney H. Stein of the U.S. District Court for the Southern District of New York and for Judge Kim McLane Wardlaw of the U.S. Court of Appeals for the 9th Circuit.
-Additionally she was a teaching fellow at Yale University in the Philosophy Department.

-She earned her law degree from Yale Law School, where she served on the Yale Law Journal and the Yale Journal of International Law.
+Durkee received her law degree from Yale Law School, where she served on the Yale Law Journal and the Yale Journal of International Law.
 She obtained her bachelor’s degree summa cum laude in 2000 from Westmont College, where she earned Highest Departmental Honors.
-She studied at the Universidad de Chile while in law school and at the University of Oxford while pursuing her undergraduate education.
+She studied law in Chile while in law school and at the University of Oxford while pursuing her undergraduate education.
+While in law school, she was a teaching fellow at Yale University in the Philosophy Department.